-You can include in medical expenses the cost of special telephone equipment that lets a hearing-impaired person communicate over a regular telephone.
+You can include in medical expenses the cost of special telephone equipment that lets a person who is deaf, hard of hearing or has a speech disability communicate over a regular telephone.
 This includes teletypewriter (TTY) and telecommunications device for the deaf (TDD) equipment.
 You can also include the cost of repairing the equipment.